denten-books/plain-text/3-format.md

 a book platform is designed also to censor or to surveil its readers for commercial or political purposes.
-Reading for format reveals the structure of the transformation between media: the liquid crystal, the floating gate, and the entorhinal grid.[^ln3-hex] The format governs and controls in the sense of shaping the encounter between otherwise incommensurate systems, hardware and wetware---storage, screen, and brain.
+Reading for format reveals the structure of the transformation between media: the liquid crystal, the floating gate, and the entorhinal grid.
+The format governs and controls in the sense of shaping the encounter between otherwise incommensurate systems, hardware and wetware---storage, screen, and brain.